-The Freedom Theatre receives volunteers from all corners of the world, who come to share their skills in solidarity with the people in Jenin.
+The Freedom Theatre receives volunteers from all corners of the world who come to share their skills in solidarity with the people in Jenin.
 We prefer to host volunteers on a more long-term basis, at least two to three months, or recurring volunteers who come for a shorter time each year.

 Volunteering at The Freedom Theatre won’t make you financially rich but we guarantee that you will be rich in experiences.
-You will be working within a creative setting with people from Occupied Palestine and all over the world, learning about life in the heart of the Israeli-Palestinian conflict, making friends for life and contributing towards increasing the capacity of our staff and students.
+You will be working within a creative setting, with people from Palestine and the world, making friends for life and contributing towards increasing the capacity of our staff and students.